 Writing-on-Stone / Áísínai'pi is found in the centre of Nitawahsin - known as original land.
 For more Blackfoot terms, please refer to the Blackfoot glossary.

 The Blackfoot People (or Niitsítapi) inhabit Nitawahsin.
-The three Blackfoot tribes are the
+The four Blackfoot tribes are the

 People from many other First Nations have visited Writing-on-Stone / Áísínai'pi but the Blackfoot know this place best.